Eight Ways To Lighten The Load On Your Next Lighting Project

 3. KIT AND LABEL LIGHTING MATERIALS

-Having the fixtures unboxed and loaded into carts is great, but even then, it can be complicated and time consuming to allocate materials to the correct jobsite location.
+Even with fixtures unboxed and loaded into carts, it can be complicated and time consuming to allocate materials to the correct jobsite location.
 Make it simple by having materials kitted and labeled together.

 Each of your fixtures (and the corresponding hardware) can be labeled with a sticker that has the fixture type, the floor it goes to and the area of the floor where it is being installed.
 Instead of trying to sort fixture types and count how many should go to each area of the jobsite, you can simply look at the label and take it to the corresponding location.